appsemble/appsemble/packages/studio/changed/added/snapshots.md

-Add support for viewing and restoring earlier versions or “snapshots” of apps.
+Add support for viewing and restoring app snapshots.